Qualytics/userguide/docs/anomalies/anomaly-details.md

 # Anomaly Details

-* The `Anomaly Details` tab is shown as a separated section for a specific anomaly you want to see with more details.
+* The `Anomaly Details` tab is shown as a separated section as part of a Scan operation, for a specific anomaly you want to see with more details.

 ![Screenshot](../assets/anomalies/anomaly-details.png)

 * In `Anomaly Details` you can see all the detailed information on the specific anomaly.

+* You have the ability to provide feedback to the platform in a Supervised Learning fashion as well.
+Specifically, the user can `Acknowledge`, `Resolve` or `Invalidate` an anomaly.
+    *Each of these actions will change the tolerances of the data quality checks behind the anomaly.*

 * In the first section you can see:
     ![Screenshot](../assets/anomalies/anomaly-details-tab-1.png)